Tens of thousands march in Baghdad to mourn Soleimani, others killed in U.S. air strike

 “Vital American targets in the region have long since been identified by Iran...Some 35 U.S. targets in the region as well as Tel Aviv are within our reach,” he said, referring to Israel’s largest city.

-A senior figure in Lebanon’s heavily armed Hezbollah movement said retaliation by the Iran-backed “axis of resistance” to Soleimani’s killing would be decisive, al-Mayadeen TV reported on Saturday.
+In Iran, some people worried that Soleimani’s death might push the country into ruinous war with a superpower.

-Mohamed Raad, leader of Hezbollah’s parliamentary bloc in Lebanon, was referring to a swathe of Iranian-aligned militias from Lebanon to Yemen that have bolstered Tehran’s military clout across the Middle East.
+“I feel so sad for Soleimani’s death but what if America and Iran start a war?
+I have children.
+What if they send my (university student) son to war?” said Monireh, a retired teacher.

-Many Iraqis condemned the U.S. attack, regarding Soleimani as a hero for his role in defeating the Islamic State militant group that had seized wide swathes of north and central Iraq in 2014.
+Mohamed Raad, a political leader in Lebanon’s heavily armed Hezbollah movement, said retaliation by the Iran-backed “axis of resistance” - militia groups in countries from Lebanon to Yemen - would be decisive, al-Mayadeen TV reported on Saturday.

-“The broad participation in this procession proves the public’s condemnation of America and its allies for their human rights abuses while claiming to fight terrorism,” said one of the marchers, Ali al-Khatib.
+Many Iraqis condemned the U.S. attack, regarding Soleimani as a hero for his role in defeating Islamic State militants who seized large swathes of north and central Iraq in 2014.

 “It is necessary to take revenge on the murderers.
-The martyrs got the prize they wanted - the prize of martyrdom.”
+The martyrs got the prize they wanted - the prize of martyrdom,” said one of the marchers, Ali al-Khatib.

 Many Iraqis also voiced fear of being engulfed in a major U.S.-Iranian conflict, and of militia reprisals against those involved in months of street protests against the Iranian-backed Baghdad government over alleged misrule and corruption.

-They said that Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and established militias that demonstrators blame for many of Iraq’s social and economic woes.
+They said Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and established militias that demonstrators blame for many of Iraq’s social and economic woes.

 Reporting by Ahmed Aboulenein and Maha El Dahan; Additional reporting by Kate Holton in London, Parisa Hafezi in Dubai and Nadine Awadallah in Beirut; Writing by Mark Heinrich; Editing by Frances Kerry